christian-vigh-phpclasses/PdfToText/README.md

 	$captured_line -> Column1

-Of course, the column name has been specified in the Capture XML definition, in the *name* attribute of the &lt;*column&gt;* tag.
+Of course, the column name has been specified in the Capture XML definition, with the *name* attribute of the &lt;*column&gt;* tag.